 Natasha is a board-certified Lactation Consultant, birth doula, HypnoBirthing® instructor, and placenta encapsulator.
 Learn more about Natasha and her services at her website.

-Nearly all mammals consume their placentas after giving birth.
-Although rare in American culture, an increasing number of mothers in the Twin Cities and around the country are consuming their placenta in capsule form.
+Most mammals consume their placentas after giving birth.
+An increasing number of mothers in the Twin Cities and around the country are consuming their placenta in capsule form.